 There are many reasons why women seek out breast augmentation.
 Improved self-esteem, the desire for a younger and more vital look, and returning to a pre-pregnancy figure can all be factors in the decision.
-But when evaluating any procedure, it’s important that you fully understand the terms that are used, and that includes understanding the difference between breast augmentation and breast implants.
-The Plastic & Cosmetic Center of South Texas, located in San Antonio, TX, can answer all of your questions about breast augmentation vs breast implants.
+But when evaluating any procedure, it’s important that you fully understand the terms that are used, and that includes understanding what is the difference between breast augmentation and breast implants.
+The Plastic and Cosmetic Center of South Texas, located in San Antonio, TX, can answer all of your questions about breast augmentation vs breast implants.

 What Is Breast Augmentation?